rgeraldes24/hyperion/docs/examples/safe-remote.rst

         }

         /// Confirm the purchase as buyer.
-        /// Transaction has to include `2 * value` zond.
+        /// Transaction has to include `2 * value` quanta.
-        /// The zond will be locked until confirmReceived
+        /// The quanta will be locked until confirmReceived
         /// is called.
         function confirmPurchase()
             external